Mohammad0104/database_management/README.md

 WHERE "Movie"."Budget" >= 1500000;
 ```

-### What it demonstrates
+This helped me practice:

-* Multi-table joins
+* SQL joins
 * Foreign key relationships
-* Filtering with conditions
+* Filtering
 * Calculated columns
-* Currency conversion
-* Data transformation using SQL
+* Basic data transformation

+> The exchange rates used in this query are fixed values for the purpose of the project.

 ---

-## 📊 Aggregations & Average Age Calculation

-### Movie Budget Statistics
+## 📊 Movie Budget Analysis

-Calculates the minimum, average, and maximum movie budgets.
+I also used aggregate functions to find the minimum, average, and maximum movie budgets.

 ```sql
 SELECT